AmrMomtaz/K-Means/README.md

 In this repository you will find implementation of the K-Means algorithm for clustering using MapReduce, Spark and the unparalleled verison of it.
 You can configure it with any number of features or clusters.
 In the MapReduce or Spark code you can run it on IDE by creating a maven project with the corresponding dependencies as mentioned in the pom.xml file.
 Also you can run it on hadoop (HDFS) but you will need to uncomment some lines mentioned in the source code to handle HDFS file system.
+After the execution, the final centroids for clustering are overwrtitten in the same initial centroids text file.

 ## Description